Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 - If you gotta use web fonts, fine-tuning your fallback fonts is important.
 Make sure your fallback font is similar in size and shape to your web font, so the switch doesn't cause a big shift.

 - The goal is avoiding layout shifts due to font loading.
-This is achieved by using
+Using

 font-display: optional